Lindbladian PT phase transitions: Symmetry in Lindbladians

+\YNedit{up to relabeling and irrelevant phase factors.
+Thus, there are two common possibilities: a jump channel may be mapped to a distinct \(\mathcal{PT}\)-partner channel, or the same jump channel may be returned to itself, up to an irrelevant phase of the corresponding Lindblad operator.
+This latter situation applies to the single-collective-spin class central to this review.
+(For example, under a suitable \(PT\) operation, the collective spin-lowering channel \(L\propto S_-\) can itself satisfy Eq.~\eqref{HuberPT}; in the Schwinger-boson representation discussed in Sec.~\ref{sec57}, \(S_-\propto ab^\dagger\) removes a boson from one mode and adds it to the other, so this single collective channel already represents balanced gain-and-loss dissipation.)}

-Because the L-$\mathcal{PT}$ condition ($\ref{HuberPT}$) is not, in general, equivalent to a simple commutation or anticommutation relation between the Lindbladian and a superoperator, it does not guarantee that the Lindbladian eigenmodes are PT-symmetric.
+This microscopic jump-operator condition~\eqref{HuberPT} should be distinguished from a symmetry condition imposed directly on the Lindbladian superoperator.
+In general, the L-\(\mathcal{PT}\) condition is not equivalent to a simple commutation or anticommutation relation between the Lindbladian and a superoperator, and therefore does not by itself guarantee that the Lindbladian eigenmodes are PT-symmetric.

 Nevertheless, the constraints imposed by the L-$\mathcal{PT}$ symmetry ($\ref{HuberPT}$) can give rise to non-trivial DPTs.
 (We call such DPTs L-$\mathcal{PT}$ phase transitions.)
 The similarities and differences with non-Hermitian PT transitions are summarized in Table $\ref{HLcomp}$.
 We explore L-$\mathcal{PT}$ phase transitions in detail in Sections~\ref{sec5}, ~\ref{sec6}, and~\ref{sec7}.